Catholic Church in Afghanistan: Taliban governance resumes

 In the wake of the 2021 Taliban offensive, the Catholic community in Afghanistan ceased to exist.
 Father Giovanni Scalese, the head of the Mission sui iuris of Afghanistan, left the country with several Missionaries of Charity nuns and others who were under the nuns' care during the Taliban takeover.
 Several Jesuits and other religious were present in Kabul during the collapse of the Republic of Afghanistan, and there is little public information about whether any have remained in the country.
+As of May 2024, Father Scalese remained in Italy with no indication of a planned return.

 Mission sui iuris

 The Mission sui iuris of Afghanistan (Latin: Missio sui juris Afghanistaniensis) is independent mission and a jurisdiction of the Catholic Church, immediately subject to the Holy See, covering the whole territory of the Islamic Republic of Afghanistan.
 It is a “particular church”— that is to say, a portion of the people of God – likened to a Diocese (Can.
 368).
 By the law itself, it possesses juridical personality (Can.
 373).
 It was established by the Holy See and entrusted to the care of the Order of Clerics Regular of Saint Paul – Barnabites (CRSP).
 It is presided by an Ecclesiastical Superior (Latin: Superior ecclesiasticus), who acts as the Local Ordinary (Can.
 134 §2).